uplinkhq/docs/blog/2023/12-01-podcast-episode-32/index.md

 ---
-title: 'Podcast Episode 32: Jon Younger'
+title: Jon Younger on Building Exceptional Freelance Platforms
 description: In today's episode, we chat with Jon Younger, who has been at the forefront of Open Talent platforms and the...
 image: "./header.png"
 authors: manuel
 tags:
 - podcast
-draft: true

 ---